neronlux/ntek-app-website/README.md

 Nixpacks will automatically:
 1. Detect Node.js project from `package.json`
-2. Install dependencies with `npm ci`
+2. Install dependencies with `npm install --legacy-peer-deps` (for React 19 compatibility)
 3. Run `npm run build` which:
    - Builds the frontend with Vite
    - Bundles the backend with esbuild
 4. Start the app with `npm start`

+#### React 19 Compatibility

+This project uses React 19 with the following compatibility measures:
+- Updated `react-day-picker` to version 9.11.1 for React 19 support
+- Added `--legacy-peer-deps` flag to handle peer dependency conflicts
+- All major dependencies updated to React 19 compatible versions

 ## 📧 Contact Form Configuration